This programme is subject to validation.

 Once we have received your complete application, and if you have been accepted for admission, we will advise you on the number of credits you will be able to transfer towards your degree.

-You will be taught by specialists their fields and industry professionals.
-The classes are enhanced by guest lectures from experts and visits to relevant media outlets.
+You will be taught by specialists in their fields and industry professionals.
+The classes are enhanced by guest lectures from experts, field trips to events and to relevant media outlets.

 Some of our courses encourage trips outside of the campus.
 If you have a condition that affects your mobility you are advised to contact the Disability Officer.